jswalden/streaming-json/README.md

 const value = () => 42;

 let res = JSON.stringify(value, null, 2);
-assert(res === undefined);
+assert(res === undefined); // not a string value!

 let frags = [...stringify(value, null, 2)];
 assert(frags.length === 0);
 ```

-It's incumbent upon users who try to stringify sufficiently-broad values that
+It's incumbent upon users who try to stringify sufficiently-broad values to
-they appropriately handle the case where no fragments are yielded.
+appropriately handle no fragments being iterated.

 [^stringify-not-string]: `JSON.stringify` returns `undefined` if the `value`
 passed to it is `undefined`, a